Exploring the Influence of Parametrized Pulsatility on Left Ventricular Washout under LVAD Support: A Computational Study Using Reduced-Order Models: Conclusion

 \section{Conclusion}

+We have presented two ROMs with POD of a snapshot matrix based on full-order simulations of an idealized ventricle with LVAD discretized with FEM for two scenarios of transient LVAD rotational speed.
+We have quantified the washout in the left ventricle based on the final concentration of freshly injected blood obtained with the virtual ink method.
+The reduced computational time needed for evaluating the \glspl{romlabel} allows for a lot of queries to investigate the sensitivity of $c$ and \washout{} with regard to the parameters in both scenarios.
+The speedup is driven by the nearly instantaneous evaluation of the ROM for sensitivity analysis compared to using full order simulations.
+It then depends on how many queries the sensitivity analysis requires.

+The \glspl{romlabel} have been compared and verified by computing the prediction error on the validation data set.
+A low number of basis functions is sufficient to approximate the reduced coefficients needed to predict a solution within a relative error of $\mathcal{O} (1 \cdot 10^{-3})$.
+The prediction of the concentration $c$ at each location of the 2D left ventricle is prone to over- and underestimations within a range of $\pm 0.06\%$.
+The small errors in prediction result in an accurate approximation of \washout{}.

-We have shown the importance of including pulsatility in \gls{lvadlabel} flow rate to improve washout in the scope of a numerical study.
+We showed the possibility of plotting the sensitivity of $c$ at each discrete location to investigate the influence of changing parameters on local stagnation zones.
+With a reasonable number of simulations, a full picture of the influence of the flow rate pulsatility on washout in the left ventricle is given.
+In the future, \gls{romslabel} for washout in realistic, 3D simulations could be obtained with the presented workflow.
+Our results confirm the benefit of including pulsatility in \gls{lvadlabel} flow rate to improve washout in the scope of a numerical study.
 For two scenarios, pulsatility has increased the washout by up to 9 $\%$ when using the optimal parameters compared to the non-pulsatile baseline flow.

 Stagnation zones have been identified close to the aortic valve and around the \gls{lvadlabel} cannula.
 The two scenarios show that in the single pulse case short amplitude pulses wash out the ventricle best.
 For two pulses, the time between two subsequent pulses plays a minor role, whereas again short pulses are favorable over longer ones to improve washout.
 We have shown that a pulsatile LVAD pump flow rate washes out the left ventricle better than a non-pulsatile flow rate.